Last Updated: 04/05/2023

 The following are to be uploaded with your Data Access Request submission:

-- IRB approval in compliance with the NIH Genomics Data Sharing Policy (GDS).
+- IRB approval in compliance with the NIH Genomic Data Sharing Policy (GDS).
 The Investigator must submit a current IRB approval and protocol for the proposed project that will use DSS data.
 In order to be considered current, the IRB letter must have at least six months remaining before it expires.

 - The NIAGADS Data Distribution Agreement.
 This document must be signed by the Investigator and his/her Institutional Signing Official: see NIAGADS DDA.
 Be sure to also to fill in the “Whereas” section on page 2.

 - National Institute of Aging (NIA) Genomic Data Sharing Plan.
 This document must be signed by the Investigator and his/her Institutional Signing Official: see Alzheimer’s Disease Genomics Sharing Plan.
 Please also include the appropriate grant information on page 5.
 If there is no associated grant, listing “n/a” will suffice.

 The following is to be sent to NIAGADS via email: